temills/CS76/pa2/BONUS_proof.md

+# Proof of solvability of sensorless problem in polynomial time
 To prove that a sensorless plan of the type implemented in this assignment always exists, I will first prove that it is possible to decrease the size of any belief state by at least 1 in polynomial time.
 A belief state is a set of locations in the nxn grid, representing the possible locations of the robot.
 After a move N, S, E, or W, the belief state may change.